Configure NGINX

 • The path to the certificate file (*.cer or *.pem) and the private key

-It is also important that the path to the portal's "external/htmlroot" directory is specified correctly.
+It is also important to specify the correct path to the "external/htmlroot" directory of the portal.

 Name